stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

     ApiAuthenticationResult authResult = application.authenticateApiRequest(request).execute();

     //Accept a visitor.
-The method called will be based on the return type, which is passed as a parameter to the method (ApiAuthenticationResult, OauthAuthenticationResult, TokenOauthAuthenticationResult) authResult.accept(new AuthenticationResultVisitorAdapter() {
+The method called will be based on the return type, which is passed as a parameter to the method (ApiAuthenticationResult, OauthAuthenticationResult, AccessTokenResult) authResult.accept(new AuthenticationResultVisitorAdapter() {

       public void visit(ApiAuthenticationResult result) {